CIDFriendsCentral/CIDFriendsCentral.github.io/content/3DPrinters/PrusaMark4/PrinterSettings/_index.md

 ### Infill

-This will allow you to dictate how much of the interior of the print is filled in, with 0 meaning no fill, and 100 meaning completely full
+This will allow you to dictate how much of the interior of the print is filled in, with 0 meaning no fill, and 100 meaning completely full.

 ![image](/images/95.png)